dvargas92495/website/content/blog/hello-world/index.md

 I hated writing.

 I also used to hate reading, debate, and just about anything I spent time on during school that didn't have numbers.
 It didn't make sense to me.
 How do I know what I'm doing was right?
-Why are the metrics by which my teacher is judging me seem so arbitrary?
-How could I write a sentence, a long sentence, a sentence so long and tedious that by now I have probably lost the reader and all sense of rational discussion but at the very least I'm going to hit this quantifiable word count metric.
+Why are the metrics by which my teacher is judging me by seem so arbitrary?
+How could I write a sentence, a long sentence, a sentence so long and tedious that by now I have probably lost the reader and all sense of rational discussion but at the very least I'm going to hit this quantifiable word count metric?

 This is how my mind used to, and to some degree still does, work.
-It was only until after a couple years after leaving school that the true value in writing start showing itself to me.
-It is _because of this ambiguity_ that writing is to valuable.
-How do I get the Picasso-like painting of an idea that's in my head into the head of my reader?
-Especially if the reader is myself, a year from now?
+It was only until after a couple years after leaving school that the true value in writing started revealing itself to me.
+It is _because of this ambiguity_ that writing is so valuable.
+How do I get the Picasso-like painting of an idea that's in MY head into the head of someone else?
+Especially if that someone else is myself, a year from now?
 Not only am I starting to appreciate writing; I want to actively pursue it.

 Tomorrow I start the [Write of Passage](https://writeofpassage.school/) course given by David Perell.
 I am unbelievably excited.
 There are many themes that I'm trying to pursue right now that I believe the course will help jump start me into.